seanWLawrence/checklists/README.md

 ## Tenets

-- Typesafe
+- Typesafe: Makes it much easier to code in
+- Private: I didn't want to share my inner most journal entries and thoughts on a public app that any engineer could read if they wanted to
+- Access to my data: In the same vein as privacy, I want to be able to download all of my data anytime I want
-- Functional style using Purify TS.
-It makes things easy with Monads to handle runtime validation and chaining async operations with nice error handling.
+- Functional style: It makes things easy with Monads to handle runtime validation and chaining async operations with nice error handling.
-- Simple architecture
-- Minimalistic UI
+- Simple architecture: Vercel and Redis.
+No infrastructure as code needed for an app this simple.
+- Minimalistic UI: Nothing fancy, just easy to use and works great on mobile.

 ## License